-Since 2011, the 30-year decline in recruitment has come to a halt, and both the North Sea index and the Elsewhere index now vary on a low level, with little trend.
-This timing suggests that the change in trend might be related to the implementation of protective measures under the Eel Regulation, but a causal link cannot be proven or disproven.
-Note that the stock has certainly not recovered, with latest recruitment still at only ~10%, resp. <1% of the pre-decline level.
+Since 2011, the 30-year decline in recruitment has come to a halt, and current recruitment is at 1-10% of the 1960 - 70's level.
+Both the North Sea index and the Elsewhere index now vary on a low level, with little trend.
+That is: the recruitment has stabilised after 2011 at low level, but it has not recovered.

+The timing of this suggests that the change in trend might be related to the implementation of protective measures under the Eel Regulation, but a causal link cannot yet be proven or disproven.